zephyrproject-rtos/zephyr/doc/develop/test/ztest.rst

 Shuffling Test Sequence
 ***********************
 By default the tests are sorted and ran in alphanumerical order.
 Test cases may be dependent on this sequence.
-Enable `ZTEST_SHUFFLE` to randomize the order.
+Enable :kconfig:option:`CONFIG_ZTEST_SHUFFLE` to randomize the order.
 The output from the test will display the seed for failed tests.
 For native posix builds you can provide the seed as an argument to twister with `--seed`

 Static configuration of ZTEST_SHUFFLE contains:

- - :c:macro:`ZTEST_SHUFFLE_SUITE_REPEAT_COUNT` - Number of iterations the test suite will run.
+ - :kconfig:option:`CONFIG_ZTEST_SHUFFLE_SUITE_REPEAT_COUNT` - Number of iterations the test suite will run.
- - :c:macro:`ZTEST_SHUFFLE_TEST_REPEAT_COUNT` - Number of iterations the test will run.
+ - :kconfig:option:`CONFIG_ZTEST_SHUFFLE_TEST_REPEAT_COUNT` - Number of iterations the test will run.

 Test Selection